cloudevents/spec/json-format.md

 matching the attribute name, and the member's type and value being mapped using the [type system mapping](#22-type-system-mapping).

+OPTIONAL not omitted attributes MAY be represeted as a `null` JSON value.

 ### 3.1.
 Handling of "data"

 Before taking action, a JSON serializer MUST first determine the runtime data